TOPIC: What Is The Best Isolation Workout?

 There are not many people that can do pullups on their first day in the gym or can do a set of squats in proper form.
 An isolation workout would give these people an introduction to weightlifting before they start doing the more advanced exercises.
 Whatever the reason, an all isolation routine has its place in weightlifting.

 That concludes my article.
 I hope everyone has enjoyed it and gained some knowledge that you may have not known.
-I also expect my article to open the people's minds that believe isolation work is useless; so that they realize that isolation work can and should be included in your routine to complete it.
+I also expect my article to open the people's minds who believe isolation work is useless; so they realize that isolation work can and should be included in your routine to complete it.

-References:
+-> References:

 2nd Place - bigcalves